bmaupin/civ-be-linux-fixes/docs/notes/binary-patch.md

 I'm not sure this would work in situations where a mod needed a different CvGameCoreDLL other than the one that's already loaded ...

+#### Implementation ideas

+- Need to know
+  - If any CvGameCoreDLL is active, and which
+  - Which CvGameCoreDLL will be activated
+    - The second parameter to SetActiveDLCandMods does contain the list of DLC, and the CvGameCoreDLL can be

 ## Idea 2: Skip LoadCvGameCoreDLL if mods are used

 Similarly to what we're doing now, see if there's some way inside SetActiveDLCandMods to see if mods are being used, and if so, skip LoadCvGameCoreDLL.